 Acting: The acting board will consist of 9 votes: the 4 new Disruptors, 4 Legacy votes, and our executive director.
 In this way, we hope to radically and swiftly change the power dynamics of our board while also providing capacity for those who wish to remain engaged.

 3. New showcase series

 We are launching a new showcase series to amplify BIPOC and LGBTQIA+ authors.
 We anticipate this being a quarterly series beginning in January 2021, which will give our new round of Disruptors and acting board time to properly set it up.
 Quiet Lightning pays all of our participating authors, artists, curators and designers, and to make sure we have the proper funding for this new series, we will be scaling back production of our flagship mixtapes from bimonthly to quarterly.

 We recognize this is only a beginning, that these initiatives will evolve with Quiet Lightning over the coming years.
-We hope you are inspired to participate in the reshaping of our organization, through feedback and by applying to be one of this year’s Disruptors.
+We hope you are inspired to participate in the reshaping of our organization, through feedback and by applying to be a future Disruptor.

 Thanks for being part of our community, and for growing with us.
 Please don’t hesitate to reach out for any reason at all.